harnen/p2p-service-discovery/doc/design.md

 #### Search strategies

 For the lookup process, we perform `ALPHA=3` parallel lookups to three different nodes.
-In case not enough `TOPIC_PEER_LIMIT` results have been received for the first `ALPHA` lookups, additional `ALPHA` parallel lookups are performed until reaching `TOPIC_PEER_LIMIT` or `MAX_LOOKUP_HOPS`.
+In case not enough `LOOKUP_LIMIT=50` results have been received for the first `ALPHA` lookups, additional `ALPHA` parallel lookups are performed until reaching `LOOKUP_LIMIT` or `MAX_LOOKUP_HOPS=50`.
 We implemented and evaluated different search strategies in order to choose which nodes from which buckets ask first when performing a lookup.

-* Minimum bucket: A random node is picked from the non-empty bucket with the minimum distance to the topic hash.
+* Minimum bucket: A random node is picked from the first non-empty bucket starting with the minimum distance to the topic hash bucket.

-* Random: A random node is picked from a random bucket.
-This can be performed in two ways: 1) a random node is picked from all nodes in the table or 2) a random node is picked from a random bucket each time, till all buckets have been used.
+* Random: A random node is picked from a random bucket every time.

+* All buckets: A random node is picked from a bucket following a round-robin approach.
+It starts picking a random node from the highest distance bucket and follows to the next distance in the bucket list.

 #### Bucket refresh